KaGaSi/project/Common/03-CommonUtilities.md

 equivalent to the number of beads in the aggregate).
 \endlatexonly

-The definition of aggregation number\latexonly,
+The definition of aggregation number\latexonly, $A_{\mathrm{s}}$,\endlatexonly
-$A_{\mathrm{s}}$,\endlatexonly is somewhat flexible.
-The `-m <name>` option can be used to specify that the aggregation number is not the number of all molecules in an aggregate, but rather only the number of specified molecular types in the aggregate.
+is somewhat flexible.
+The `-m <name>` option can be used to specify that the aggregation number is not the number of all molecules in an aggregate, but rather only the number molecules of the specified type in the aggregate.
 The mass of the aggregate is than taken to be its true mass, that is the mass of all molecules in the aggregate.
 For example, let's assume an aggregate with 1 `A` molecule of mass 1 and 2 `B` molecules each with mass 2.
 Using `-m A` will count the aggregate size as 1 and its mass as 5\latexonly($1\cdot1+2\cdot2$)\endlatexonly, while not using `-m` option will count the aggregate size as 3 and its mass still as 5.

 The utility reads information about aggregate from input file with [Aggregate format](\ref AggregateFile).
 This file can be generated using